 When we extend senior secured term loans, we will generally take a security interest in the available assets of the portfolio company, including the equity interests of their subsidiaries, which we expect to help mitigate the risk that we will not be repaid.
 Nonetheless, there is a possibility that our lien could be subordinated to claims of other creditors.
 Structurally, mezzanine debt ranks subordinate in priority of payment to senior term loans and is often unsecured.
 Relative to equity, mezzanine debt ranks senior to common and preferred equity in a borrower's capital structure.
-Typically, mezzanine debt has elements of both debt and equity instruments, offering the fixed returns in the form of interest payments associated with a loan, while providing an opportunity to participate in the capital appreciation of a borrower, if any, through an equity interest that is typically in the form of equity purchased at the time the mezzanine loan is repaid or warrants to purchase equity at a future date at a fixed cost.
-Mezzanine debt generally earns a higher return than senior secured debt due to its higher risk profile and usually less restrictive covenants.
+Typically, mezzanine debt has elements of both debt and equity instruments, offering the fixed returns in the form of interest payments associated with a loan, while providing an opportunity to participate in the capital appreciation of a borrower, if any, through an equity interest that is typically in the form of equity generally earns a higher return than senior secured debt due to its higher risk profile and usually less restrictive covenants.
 The warrants associated with mezzanine debt are typically detachable, which allows lenders to receive repayment of their principal on an agreed amortization schedule while retaining their equity interest in the borrower.
 Mezzanine debt also may include a "put" feature, which permits the holder to sell its equity interest back to the borrower at a price determined through an agreed formula.

-Below are summary attributes for our Debt Securities Portfolio as of and for the year ended December 31, 2013:
+Below are summary attributes for our Debt Securities Portfolio as of and for the period ended March 31, 2014:

-- represents approximately 61% of total investment portfolio; - represents credit instruments issued by corporate borrowers; - primarily senior secured and junior secured loans (63% and 18% of debt securities, respectively); - spread across 25 different industries and 75 different entities; - average par balance per investment of approximately \$3.6 million;

-- all but four issuers (representing less than 1% of total investments at fair value) are current on their debt service obligations; - weighted average interest rate of 7.3% on income producing debt investments.
+- represents approximately 61.7% of total investment portfolio; - represents credit instruments issued by corporate borrowers; - primarily senior secured and junior secured loans (57.7% and 20.8% of debt securities, respectively); - spread across 24 different industries and 93 different entities; - average par balance per investment of approximately \$3.8 million; - all but four issuers (representing less than 1% of total investments at fair value) are current on their debt service obligations; - weighted average interest rate of 7.6% on income producing debt investments.